 In “Field Sobriety Tests: Are They Designed for Failure?”, the authors concluded that SFSTs must be held to the same standards the scientific community expects of any reliable and valid test.
 In addition, the NHSTA initially started with 6 tests as part of their research.
 In the end, they chose 3 as sufficiently reliable and accurate:

 The Horizontal Gaze Nystagmus (HGN) Test – 77% Accuracy

 The One-Legged Stand (OLS) Test – 65% Accuracy

-Call Clyde W. Burleson, P.C., Expect in Field Sobriety Testing
+Call Clyde W. Burleson, P.C., Expert in Field Sobriety Testing

-In the end, it is clear that the science and implementation used for Standardized Field Sobriety Tests is flawed on many levels.
-Don’t leave your future in the hands of opinions and pseudoscience posing as fact.
+Above all, the science used for Standardized Field Sobriety Tests is flawed.
+In other words, don’t leave your future in the hands of opinions and pseudoscience posing as fact.
 Contact Clyde W. Burleson, P.C. and make sure that your rights are being protected!